alexrlev/twitbot/README.md

 At this point you need to register a Twitter account and also get its "app info".

 So create a Twitter account for whatever account you want to tweet this stuff.
 Twitter doesn't allow you to register multiple twitter accounts on the same email address.
-I recommend you create a brand new email address (perhaps using Gmail) for the Twitter account.
+I used my normal gmail account and added &something before the @ sign (i.e. alexrlev&something@gmail.com).
 Once you register the account to that email address, wait for the confirmation email.
 Then go here and log in as the Twitter account for your bot:

 https://apps.twitter.com/app/new